|Restrictions:||LSU applicants only|

 Tuition and Fees: All students must pay tuition and fees for all courses taken through LSU.
 The tuition you pay is based on whether or not you are a resident of Louisiana.
 If you are an out of state student, you will pay out of state tuition and fees.

 Airfare: Each student arranges his/her own airfare.
-Your Program Director, Dr. Kevin Bongiorni, will tell you when to purchase your airfare.
-Please do not purchase a ticket until you are told to do so.
+Your Program Director, Ms. Ashley Luoma, will tell you when to purchase your airfare.
+Do not purchase a ticket until you are told to do so.
 Some students choose to fly with another student on the program.
 You will have the chance to meet the other students and hear more details about purchasing airfare at the program orientation, usually held during the spring semester.

 Spending money: Students should budget $300 for meals not covered in the program fee.
 In addition, you will want funds available for souvenirs, outings with friends, and entertainment during your free time.

-CoursesStudents must have completed five semesters of French and be able to pass an interview in French; interviews will be conducted in January and February, 2017.
+CoursesStudents must have completed five semesters of French and be able to pass an interview in French; interviews will be conducted in February, 2018.